Procedure: Carers' career development assistance fund

 - have achieved at least satisfactory work performance as evidenced by their Performance and Development Review (PDR), and

 - not have received a previous grant under the fund in the current calendar year.

 - There will be two rounds per year for applications under the Carers’ Career Development Assistance Fund.

-- Applicants will complete the Application Form and submit to Culture and Performance Development (Human Resources Division).
+- Applicants will complete the Application Form and submit to Culture & Development (Human Resources Division).

 - Applications submitted after the event will not be considered.

 - The application must be accompanied by the following: